 The Hyundai passes many cows, a prelude to entry into Warrnambool (pronounced – Warnable), home to CheeseWorld, a major roadside attraction dedicated to curds and, probably, whey.
 The Uebergang family has been local milk moguls for quite a few generations and pride themselves particularly on their milkshakes.
 We depart with much cheesy swag and milk moustaches on our faces.

 Warrnambool’s the western terminus of the Great Ocean Road (actually Portland is, but nevermind).
 We’re driving that train, high on, um, cheese beverage.
 Along the GOR there are many scenic turn-offs with paths to promontories.
-The storm clouds that threatened earlier blow away all of a sudden, but the wind will not subside.
+The storm clouds that threatened earlier blow away all of a sudden, but the wind does not subside.
 The true magic of the day becomes apparent at the Bay of Islands, our first overlook.
-We stand on a great bluff with a panorama of scudding clouds and frantic teal blue surf battering golden limestone towers before it expires on an inaccessible beach.
+We stand on a great bluff with a panorama of scudding clouds and frantic teal blue surf that batters golden limestone towers before expiring on an inaccessible beach.
 The sunshine and bluster could not be more bracing.
 The more easterly we drive, the more formations to stop and gape at.
-Particularly striking is London Bridge, which had been a double-arched peninsula until the landward arch collapsed in the 90s stranding two hikers.
+Particularly striking is London Bridge, which had been a double-arched peninsula until the landward arch collapsed stranding two hikers in the 90s.

 The final group of towers is the famous Twelve Apostles.
 Simple observation discloses four and a half Apostles.
-Apparently, this is the third most popular attraction in Australia, after the Sydney Opera House and Uluru, I suppose.
+Apparently, this is the third most popular attraction in Australia, after the Sydney Opera House and Uluru.
 Busloads of heedless wankers disgorge here, stalling in the middle of the walkway to obliviously wave their selfie sticks.
-A little guidebook research reveals that the original name for the Apostles was Sow and Piglets.
+A smidgen of superficial guidebook research reveals that the original name for the Apostles was Sow and Piglets.

 So, we’re in, yet we have no dinner, having had no lunch.
 Kindly staff gives/sells us a couple chicken-y wraps and a pasta salad left over in the café’s larder.
 We’ve brought a bottle of Pellegrino along, thank God.
 The wind blows and blows, but we sleep very soundly.